Diptonil/devops-engineering/Google Cloud Platform/README.md

     - Services discussed: *Cloud NAT*, *Cloud DNS*, *VPC Networks*, *Cloud Shell*, *Cloud Console* & *Compute Engine*.

-## Beyond the Courses
+## Contents

+- **Cloud Digital Leader Certification Preparation**: This directory has the materials relevant for passing the GCP CDL certification.
+Contains details about all basic services (primarily).
-1. **Commands**: This directory has the explanation of mostly used commands so that it may serve as a point of reference while working in Cloud.
+- **Commands**: This directory has the explanation of mostly used commands so that it may serve as a point of reference while working in Cloud.
-1. **Cloud Digital Leader Certification Preparation**: This directory has the materials relevant for passing the GCP CDL certification.
+- **Courses**: This section includes all courses.
+- **Practical Operations**: This file illustrates how to safely go about dealing with creation and operation of projects.